• Skip to primary navigation

 If you want to simply pour the whole box in and not have to worry about splitting the box you could, just make sure to use a big pot and double the rest of the recipe.

-The recipe box has an easy slider you can use to increase the amount of the orzo to 1 lb.
+The recipe card below has an easy slider you can use to increase the amount of the orzo to 1 lb.
 You’ll find that slider on the servings area.

 I like to use garlic powder in my recipes because it doesn’t seem to give my husband heartburn issues.